jakesauter/machine_learning/README.md

  <img src="files/e_2.jpg" width="50%" alt="e">

-## Knowledge of or past experience working within an agile environment.
+## Knowledge of or past experience working within an agile environment

 As most of my work has been independent or small-team reserach, I have not had any active hands-on expereience with the agile environment.
 I am aware of basics of the agile system and am always up to learning new development processes.